James Patterson

 Manassah was born February 17, 1848 and married Mary E. Peddar, born September 26, 1852.
 They married July 22, 1875.
 The marriage was announced in the Perth Courier as follows: "PATTERSON - PEDDAR At the residence of the bride's uncle, Andrew Elliott Esq., Almonte, on the 22nd inst. by the Rev. John Bennett, minister of St. Andrew's Church, Mr. Manasseh Patterson, Druggist, to Mary Elliott Peddar."
 The Ontario Archives Microfilm lists the marriage of Manassah Patterson as follows:" Manassah PATTERSON, 27, druggist, Canada, Almonte, son of James PATTERSON and Bresaya POUNDER, married Mary Elliott PEDDAR, 22, Canada, Almonte, daughter of Joshua PEDDAR and Fanny HENLEY, witness Andrew ELLIOTT of Almonte, 22 July 1875 at Almonte."

-Two sons were born; James F.( born 1877) and Francis E.(born April 19, 1880), who was known as Frank.
+Two sons were born; James Frederick (born September 9, 1876) and Francis Elliott(born April 19, 1880), who was known as Frank.
 Manassah was a druggist and owned Patterson's Drug Store on Mill Street in Almonte.
 In the 1880's, the first telephone exchange in Almonte operated from the rear of the drug store.
 As an agent of the Bell Telephone Company, Manassah used a primitive switchboard to manage the calls from among the original 29 subscribers to the new service.
+Note: It is not surprising that Manassah Patterson was an early subscriber of the telephone, since his older brother George was married to the sister of Hugh Cossart Baker of Hamilton, Ontario.
+Hugh is credited for being instrumental in starting the first telephone exchange in the British Empire in October, 1877.

 Manassah Patterson was involved in and promoted horse racing.
 An article in the Renfrew Mercury July 4, 1884 reported that a proposition had been made whereby Almonte could secure an excellent and convenient driving park and public recreation grounds at a minimum cost.
 "Mr. M. Patterson proposes, at his own expense, to purchase 20 acres of the Robert McFarlane farm, adjoining the corporation, at to lease it, to an association to be formed for that purpose for a term of years to be agreed on and at a minimal cost.
 The association will gradually fit it up with a driving track and suitable grounds for athletic sports."
 In the fall of 1886, Manassah travelled to the great Glenview horse sale in Kentucky with Dr. Preston, A. C. Burgess of Carleton Place, and Mr. Lawson of Almonte.
 The group was looking to purchase horses and was impressed by the beauty and strength of the horses in Kentucky.
 In July, 1889, Manassah was a judge at the Renfrew horse races.